seschwartz8/twitch-clone-react-redux/README.md

 - Portals (to create modals)
 - json server (for running API)
 - Node Media Server RTMP server (for streaming videos)
+- flv.js (to show the videos on screen)
 - Semantic UI

 ---